Frumple/vancouver-buses/README.md

 If there is a passenger on your current stop AND you have not reached your hand limit, you may spend 1 action to pick up that passenger.

 - Remove the passenger token from the board and put it back into its container.
-- Draw a card from the top of the corresponding passenger deck **OR**
-- Draw a card from the top of the corresponding discard pile
+- Draw a card from the top of the corresponding passenger deck **OR** from the top of the corresponding discard pile.

 ### Deliver a passenger (Cost: 1 action)